akka/akka/akka-docs/rst/general/addressing.rst

-While the logical actor path describes the functional location within one actor system, configuration-based remote deployment means that an actor may be created on a different network host as its parent, i.e. within a different actor system.
+While the logical actor path describes the functional location within one actor system, configuration-based remote deployment means that an actor may be created on a different network host than its parent, i.e. within a different actor system.
 In this case, following the actor path from the root guardian up entails traversing the network, which is a costly operation.
 Therefore, each actor also has a physical path, starting at the root guardian of the actor